akhileshpal-575/Portfolio/README.md

 Portfolio Website
-This is a personal portfolio website built using React and Tailwind CSS.
+This is my personal portfolio website built using React and Tailwind CSS.
 It showcases my skills, projects, and provides information about me.
 The website is structured into the following sections:

 Sections
 Home: Introduces visitors to the website and provides a brief overview.